-Evaporation Pond
+Evaporation Pond and Decant Transfer Pond

-- the evaporation pond will be designed, installed and maintained to ensure no discharge of mine water off-site (except in accordance with an EPL); and - the floor and side walls of the evaporation pond will be designed with a minimum of a 900 mm clay or modified soil liner with a permeability of no more than 1 x 10-9 m/s, or a synthetic (plastic) liner of 1.5 mm minimum thickness with a permeability of no more than 1 x 10-14 m/s (or equivalent).
+- the evaporation pond and decant transfer pond will be designed, installed and maintained to ensure no discharge of mine water off-site (except in accordance with an EPL); and - the floor and side walls of the evaporation pond and decant transfer pond will be designed with a minimum of a 900 mm clay or modified soil liner with a permeability of no more than 1 x 10-9 m/s, or a synthetic (plastic) liner of 1.5 mm minimum thickness with a permeability of no more than 1 x 10-14 m/s (or equivalent).

-It is noted that return water would not be used from the chloride waste inflow contained separately in the evaporation pond.
+It is noted that return water will not be used from the chloride waste inflow contained separately in the evaporation pond.